 How much time will I need to give?

-It’s usual for trustees to meet every two months, as well as a few additional hours a month when needed.
+Typically, trustees meet every two months, with just a few extra hours here and there when needed.

-It’s a team effort here at Woodseats Explorers, so you’ll be working with other friendly trustees to get things done.
+It’s always a team effort at Woodseats Explorers, so you’ll be working alongside other supportive trustees to share the load and get things done together.

 Not too sure yet?